pxc/gitbook/text/06a_Getting_A_Repo/1_Getting_a_Git_Repo.markdown

 In order to get a copy of a project, you will need to know the project's Git URL - the location of the repository.
-Git can operate over many different protocols, so it may begin with ssh://, http(s)://, git://, or just a username (in which case git will assume ssh).
+Git can operate over many different protocols, so it may begin with ssh://, http(s)://, git://, or just a username (in which case Git will assume ssh://).
 Some repositories may be accessed over more than one protocol.
 For example, the source code to Git itself can be cloned either over the git:// protocol:

     git clone git://git.kernel.org/pub/scm/git/git.git

-or over http:
+or over HTTP:

     git clone http://www.kernel.org/pub/scm/git/git.git